History of the Whig Party (United States): National Republicans

 In the years following the 1824 election, the Democratic-Republican Party split into two groups.
 Supporters of President Adams and Clay joined with many former Federalists such as Daniel Webster to form a group informally known as the "Adams party".
-Meanwhile, supporters of Jackson, Calhoun, and Crawford joined together to oppose the Adams administration's nationalist agenda, becoming informally known as "Jackonians".
+Meanwhile, supporters of Jackson, Calhoun, and Crawford joined to oppose the Adams administration's nationalist agenda, becoming informally known as "Jacksonians".
 Outside of New England, many of the Adams administration's allies defined themselves more in their opposition to Jackson than in their support of Adams.
 Due in part to the superior organization and unity of his fledgling party, Jackson defeated President Adams in the 1828 presidential election, taking 56 percent of the popular vote.
 With the defeat of Adams, Clay emerged as the leader of the National Republican Party, a political party opposed to Jackson; followers of Jackson, meanwhile, organized into the Democratic Party.

 Despite Jackson's decisive victory in the 1828 election, National Republicans initially believed that Jackson's party would collapse once Jackson took office.
-Vice President Calhoun split from the administration in 1831, but differences over the tariff prevented Calhoun's followers from joining the National Republicans.
+Vice President Calhoun resigned from the administration in 1832, but differences over the tariff prevented his followers from joining the National Republicans.
 Other actions of the administration, including a policy of Indian removal, the Maysville Road veto, and acceptance of tariffs and some federally-funded infrastructure projects, solidified Jackson's popularity.
 Meanwhile, the Anti-Masonic Party formed following the disappearance and possible murder of William Morgan in 1826.
 Clay rejected overtures from the Anti-Masonic Party, and his attempt to convince Calhoun to serve as his running mate failed, leaving the opposition to Jackson split among different leaders when the National Republicans nominated Clay for president.

 Hoping to make the national bank a key issue of the 1832 election, the National Republicans convinced national bank president Nicholas Biddle to request an extension of the national bank's charter, but their strategy backfired when Jackson successfully portrayed his veto of the recharter as a victory for the people against an elitist institution.
 Jackson won another decisive victory in the 1832 presidential election, taking 55 percent of the national popular vote and 88 percent of the popular vote in the slave states south of Kentucky and Maryland.
 Clay's defeat discredited the National Republican Party, encouraging those opposed to Jackson to seek to create a more effective opposition party.